 NOTE: Your specific cost will vary with your funding method (e.g. life insurance, prepaid cash or equivalent, trust, or annuity).
 Your cost to fund through life insurance can be as modest as $1 to $5 per day depending on your age, health, and the type of policy you choose.
-For complete current funding options and sample insurance rates, see Funding Methods.
+For a list of funding options and sample insurance rates, see Funding Methods.
+See also Cryonics Life Insurance with Inflation Considerations.
 Please feel free to call Diane Cremeens for assistance at 877-462-5267.

 This Schedule lists the various expenses and Cryopreservation Funding Minimums which the Alcor Life Extension Foundation requires from its Applicants and Members in connection with their cryopreservation arrangements.
 Except where noted otherwise, any of these expenses and Cryopreservation Funding Minimums may be changed by Alcor with ninety (90) days written notice to the Members.
 Expenses for non-member cryopreservations are also specified below.
 Under such circumstances, no Membership Dues are paid.
 Instead, there is a surcharge that compensates for this and safeguards Alcor against the possibility of unforeseen legal difficulties.